nshimaza/race-tmvar-async-exception/README.md

 * Does NOT reproduce if TVar/retry is replaced by MVar

 This program intentionally creates race condition between asynchronous exception and unblocking operation of `retry` on TVar.
-A `writeTVar trigger True` is attempted from external thread while target thread is blocking at `retry` on the same `TVar`.
-In other word, asynchronous exception `ThreadKilled` thrown by external thread attempts to interrupt the thread about to unblock.
+From one side, a `writeTVar trigger True` is attempted from external thread while target thread is blocking at `retry` on the same `TVar`.
+On the other side, an asynchronous exception `ThreadKilled` is thrown by yet another external thread to the same target thread.

+In other word, it attempts to kill a thread about to unblock.

 I guess when the above two operation hit the same thread at the same time in parallel in SMP environment, GHC runtime falls into high CPU.